Leicester City W.F.C.: FA Women's Championship (Tier 2) to FA Women's Super League (Tier 1) (2018–present)

+In 2023–24, Leicester reached the FA Cup semi-finals for the first time after beating Liverpool in the quarter-finals.
+In the semi-final, Leicester lost 2–1 away to Tottenham Hotspur after extra time.

 Home stadium

 Leicester City Women play at King Power Stadium; Pirelli Stadium is their alternative venue when scheduling clashes with the men's team prevent playing at King Power Stadium.

 Between 2017 and 2021, Leicester City Women played at Farley Way Stadium, home of Quorn FC.
 Up until 2017, they played at Riverside Pavilion in Leicester.
 Before moving to Riverside, Leicester City Women moved between grounds in different seasons, including Harborough Town's Bowden Park and Oadby Town's Freeway Park.

 Training ground

 In January 2021 the men's teams were relocated to a new purpose built training ground.
 The former Premier League team's facility at Belvoir Drive was then handed over to the women's teams for full-time use.